 Studio and Process

 I first became interested in pottery after taking a class at the Kingston Potter's Guild in 1990 while studying at Queen's (Philosophy).
 After several years as a dedicated hobby potter I decided to pursue a full time career in clay and realized that some formal training would be good.
 I then attended the Emily Carr Institute and Design in Vancouver from 1995-1998.
-After graduating with a BFA and Diploma in Studio Ceramics, I returned to Kingston to establish my studio.
+After graduating with a BFA and Diploma in Studio Ceramics, I returned to Kingston, Ontario, to establish my studio.
 I spent the first year hunkered down in my parents' basement, tracking down used equipment and establishing relationships with galleries to carry my work.
 In 1999, I officially opened Black Dog Pottery in a small storefront on Montreal Street.
-The next year I moved to my current location.
+The next year I moved to my current location in Kingston, Ontario.

 The bulk of my work is porcelain which is fired to Cone 10 (2350 F) in my electric kiln.
 I do a large amount of glaze testing and tweaking, and am particularly interested in developing a depth and variety of colour in my work by overspraying multiple glazes.
 I have taken several workshops over the years with some of my favorite potters including Tom Coleman (2008), Steven Hill (2010) and Randy Johnston (2017) and am currently taking a glaze materials course with Matthew Katz to further my knowledge of glaze chemistry.
 In 2022 I am looking forward to a mold making workshop and a one year mentorship program through the Kingston Potters Guild with Angelo DiPetta.
 I find these workshops extremely beneficial, and ideas and techniques that were presented have strongly influenced my most recent work.
 I have been distorting the shapes, slowly getting braver with my colours and surface decoration, and am keen to see where this all takes me.